SonyCSL/APIS/README.md

 ### Software required to simulate energy exchange using a hardware emulator
  - [apis-main](https://github.com/oes-github/apis-main)
-  The main software installed on each node to provide bi-directional energy exchange with autonomous decentralized control
+  Software installed on each node to provide bi-directional energy exchange with autonomous decentralized control
   See apis-main's [Documentation](https://github.com/SonyCSL/apis-main/blob/master/doc/jp/apis-main_specification.md) for more information.
  - [apis-main_controller](https://github.com/SonyCSL/apis-main_controller)
   Software that visualizes the status of apis-main installed on each node and the status of energy exchange between nodes